plenigo/plenigo.github.io/pages/custom_integration/custom_integration.md

 if you create a product dynamically on the fly by every checkout.
 Non plenigo managed products can only be one time purchases.
 Subscriptions must be managed over the plenigo merchant backend.

-1. Parameters plenigo managed product:
+1. Parameters plenigo managed product

     |Parameter|Mandatory|Description|
     |:--------|:--------|:----------|